How to Manage ServBay Databases with TablePlus

 Test

-to verify connectivity. - Click
+to validate the connection. - Click

 Connect